Martin ArtQuest is currently closed in an effort to reduce the potential spread of COVID-19.

 • Contribute to a collaborative textile-weaving installation using a large six-sided art deco grid.

-• Manipulate frequencies to create patterns with sand on metal plates at a sound pattern station based on the study of acoustics.
+• Manipulate frequencies to create patterns with sand on metal plates at the sound pattern station, based on the study of acoustics.

-• Engage with Frist Art Museum exhibitions, artists, and ideas at stations that invite visitor participation, dialogue, and response.
+• Engage with Frist Art Museum exhibitions, artists, and ideas.

 Quotes from MAQ visitors